INTUITIVE Spring School

 Haptics, the sense of touch, enables humans to interact with their environment and is crucial to manipulation challenges in everyday life.
 It enables grasping, manipulation, learning, and decision- making based on the information from mechanoreceptors distributed in muscles and over the skin.
 Haptic sensing is a capability that robotic systems need to acquire for safely and efficiently interacting with their environment and with humans.
 If is essential to perform a variety of tasks in industrial applications, consumer services, and other highly dynamic environments such as assistance and care for elderly, housekeeping, etc.

-nd the dominating aspect of haptics, mechanical interaction, has often been neglected.
+Traditionally, robotics has started to treat haptics like vision, and the dominating aspect of haptics, mechanical interaction, has often been neglected.
 Mechanical interaction greatly complicates the design of sensing techniques that are fundamentally robust to sensing conditions and resilient to wear and abrasion, and determines haptic perception.
 Therefore, this spring school will focus on the neuroscience, material and signal processing aspects of interaction mechanics, as well as on industrial applications of haptics.
 We have assembled a team of speakers experts in all these fields contributing to cutting edge research in haptics both robots and humans.
 The school will enable exchange of ideas between these experts and the underlying field, to foster fresh ideas through interdisciplinary discussions.
 This will be completed by mini-projects to learn relevant aspects of psychophysics, machine learning and haptic sensors

 Invited Speakers